hotwired/hotwire-native-site/_source/ios/02_path_configuration.md

 }
 ```

+This configuration does two things:

+1. Sets *all* URL path patterns with pull-to-refresh enabled.
-This configuration overrides URL path patterns *ending* in `/new` to be presented as a modal with pull-to-refresh disabled.
+1. Overrides URL path patterns *ending* in `/new` to be presented as a modal with pull-to-refresh disabled.
 It is helpful to disable pull-to-refresh in modals so it doesn't interfere with the dismiss gesture.

+The [path configuration reference](/reference/path-configuration) provides more information including all the behavior Hotwire Native provides out of the box.

 ## Sources